Core Curriculum Policy

 These courses must be offered every year.
 Enrollment For all PUBHLTH Core courses is limited to MPH and MHSA students, unless otherwise specified by the instructor, and cannot be capped.

 Core Curriculum Grading

 In addition to ensuring availability of Core courses, ACAP is also charged with monitoring Core courses for quality improvement purposes.
 ACAP will review all Core course evaluations on an annual basis.
-If the evaluation scores for a Core course are below 3.5 for any evaluation dimension, ACAP will determine whether the Assistant Dean for Student Engagement and Practice must discuss this with the instructor's department and/or curriculum chair to resolve the problem.
+If the evaluation scores for a Core course are below 3.5 for any evaluation dimension, ACAP will determine whether the Associate Dean for Education must discuss this with the instructor's department and/or curriculum chair to resolve the problem.